 When you live in Alaska you become a different person, physically and mentally, weather you want to or not.
 Along with all the skills I have acquired comes the joy of preserving the summer.
 Summers in Alaska are so short, and you better catch it in a jar before it's over.
 They say, when the fireweed start to bloom, summer has official arrived.
 On a more sad point, when the last flower of the fireweed has bloomed, summer is officially over.
 Fireweed bloom from the bottom up and the top flowers are the last to bloom before they too fall off.

-Before the end, of the summer and life of fireweed, you can take opportunity to pick the flowers.
+Before the end, the end of summer and short life of fireweed, you can take opportunity to pick the petals.
 It's tedious, but oh so delicious in the end, and they are beautiful.
-You want to pick the flowers when they are in bloom, which means that you'll probably start to pick the bottom ones.
-You don't want to pick the flowers if they are already past full bloom, the flavor wont be as spectacular.
+You want to pick the petals when the flowers are in bloom, which means that you'll probably start to pick the bottom ones.
+You don't want to pick the petals from the flowers that are already past full bloom, the flavor wont be as spectacular.
 You also don't want to pick the buds, of course, because they will give the jam/jelly a bitter taste.
-And YES, ONLY the flowers.
+And YES, ONLY the petals.

 Fireweed usually appears after a disturbance, like a fire, and it grows really well, like a weed.
-Step one is definitely to find a place where fireweed grows, away from pollution of course as always when you are going to eat something from nature.
+Step one is definitely to find a place where fireweed grows, far away from pollution of course as always when you are going to eat something from nature.
+They grow all over Alaska, and of course the circumpolar boreal forest, including Sweden.
+The best would of course be to find a whole field full of fireweed, so you can spend some time at one location.
+After that, you just have to be patient..
+As I mentioned, picking the flowers is very very tedious, but extremely relaxing.

 I have a gorgeous book named "The Boreal Herbal", that's where I get all my recipes that includes ingredients from the far north.
 I made quite a lot of fireweed jelly, and man it was good.
 That on a piece of cracker or bread along with some brie.
 YUM!
 I tweaked this recipe a bit, because it called for quite a lot of grape juice, and I didn't really want the grape juice itself to take all the control.
 Fireweed jelly is actually really interesting, you definitely get the flowery taste at the end.
 What you'll need is obviously a lot of fireweed petals, at least 2½ cups.
 You can also google the internet and there will be quite a few recipes of this, not many, but a few.